 Further information on the Australian training system, including further details regarding qualifications and individual units of competency, may be found by visiting training.gov.au

 Course entry requirements

-All candidates must be over 18 years of age; and
+All students must be over 18 years of age; and

-Candidates must have completed Australian Year 12 or its overseas equivalent; or candidates must have completed Australian Qualifications Framework (AQF) Certificate III or higher qualification; or candidates with no formal qualifications will be assessed for Language Literacy and Numeracy (LLN) skills before a place can be offered.
+Students must have completed Australian Year 12 or its overseas equivalent; or students must have completed Australian Qualifications Framework (AQF) Certificate III or higher qualification; or students with no formal qualifications will be assessed for Language Literacy and Numeracy (LLN) skills before a place can be offered.